KAA Gent: Early 20th Century

+Late 20th Century

 In 1971, the name of the team was translated into Flemish, as it became "Koninklijke Atletiek Associatie Gent" (commonly known as KAA Gent or AA Gent).
-The 1970–71 season was the start of a bad decade for Ghent.
+The 1970–71 season was the start of a bad decade for Gent.
 They were relegated to the Second Division six games before the season's ending, after the defeat to Club Brugge.
 In 1974, they even relegated to the Third Division.
-Ghent had ended last and couldn't assure its promotion to the Second Division in the final round.
+Gent had ended last and couldn't assure its promotion to the Second Division in the final round.
 After one season, they would return to the Second Division and remained there until 1980, when the team returned to the First Division.
 The 1980s would become a much better period for the team.
 In 1984 they won the Belgian Cup again, and during that period the team played in European competitions four times.
-In 1986–87, Ghent reached the Third round in the UEFA Cup.
-In 1988 the team fell back to the Second Division for a short while, but thanks to the promotion play-offs, they were able to return to First Division after one season.
-A crucial role was played by a member of the Board of Directors, Marc Mortier, who consulted the Prime Minister of Belgium, Wilfried Martens, in order to establish an organisation named Foot Invest, to get the team financially back on track.
-Marc Mortier gathered more than 50 million Belgian francs (1.25 million euros) in sponsoring in a couple of months and introduced VDK Spaarbank as the main sponsor of the team.
+In 1986–87, Gent reached the Third round in the UEFA Cup.

 In 1990–91, the team played at the top of the standings for a long time, under the guidance of René Vandereycken and players such as Frank Dauwen, Eric Viscaal and Erwin Vandenbergh, but finally it ended on the third spot.
 So instead of competing in the UEFA Champions League, the team played in the UEFA Cup in 1991.
-After defeating Lausanne-Sport, Eintracht Frankfurt and Dynamo Moscow, Ghent played the quarter finals against Ajax.
-The following years, Ghent fell back to the lower places in the standings.
+After defeating Lausanne-Sport, Eintracht Frankfurt and Dynamo Moscow, Gent played the quarter finals against Ajax.
+The following years, Gent fell back to the lower places in the standings.
 From 1994 until 1997, they finished just above the relegation places in the league.
 By the end of the 1990s the results improved again, and with coach Trond Sollied, KAA Gent qualified for European football once more in 1999–00.
-In these series, Ghent lost heavily against Ajax, under new coach Henk Houwaart.
-The next season, Ghent reached the UEFA Intertoto Cup, where it would reach the semi-finals against PSG.
+In these series, Gent lost heavily against Ajax, under new coach Henk Houwaart.
+The next season, Gent reached the UEFA Intertoto Cup, where they would reach the semi-finals against PSG.
 The following seasons, league results varied between lower sub-top places and top four finishes.